 Discover 21 Unmissable Things to Do in Provence, France

-Things to do in Provence.
-Almost an endless list.
+Things to do in Provence: almost an endless list.
 From visiting charming villages nestled in the hills to crystal lakes that you could easily mistake for the sea, there is always something new to discover in this part of France.
-It can be difficult to pinpoint what exactly to focus on during your trip, so I’ve compiled a list of 21 unmissable Provence sights and activities.
+It can be difficult to pinpoint what exactly to focus on during your trip, so I’ve compiled a list of 21 unmissable things to do in Provence.
 Bon voyage!

 Where to Stay in Provence: Go Glamping at l’Hippocampe

 Here comes a little confession: I may live in Berlin, but my family owns a campsite in Provence, called l’Hippocampe.
 This isn’t any ordinary campsite; it is glamping at its finest, with tons of activities thrown in.
 Plus, it is a great base to access all the best things to do in Provence.

 Over 50 years ago, my family started welcoming guests and have shared their love for the region with innumerable holidaymakers since.

 This was the first time I got to visit the Hippocampe in season and witnessed the action for myself.

 If pitching a tent is not for you, you can opt to stay in a modern, air-conditioned mobile home.
 Set on the banks of the Durance River, the campground harbours pools, a sauna, and (indoor & outdoor) fitness facilities.